danhitchcock/nano_tipper_z/README.md

 'create' - Create a new account if one does not exist 'help' - Get this help message
 'history <optional: number of records>' - Retrieves tipbot commands.
 Default 10, maximum is 50.
-'send <amount or all, optional: Currency> <user/address>' - Send Nano to a reddit user or an address 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts 'subreddit <subreddit> <'activate'/'deactivate'> <option>' - Subreddit Moderator Controls - Enabled Tipping on Your Sub (`silent`, `minimal`, `full`)
+'send <amount or all, optional: Currency> <user/address>' - Send Banano to a reddit user or an address 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts 'subreddit <subreddit> <'activate'/'deactivate'> <option>' - Subreddit Moderator Controls - Enabled Tipping on Your Sub (`silent`, `minimal`, `full`)
-'withdraw <amount or all> <user/address>' - Same as send 'convert <amountcurrency>' - Calculates the Nano value of the specified curency. e.g. `convert 1USD`.
-Also works with "price" and "value".
-'opt-out' - Disables your account.
+'withdraw <amount or all> <user/address>' - Same as send 'opt-out' - Disables your account.
-'opt-in' - Reenables your account.
-Your Nano may or may not still be available.
+'opt-in' - Re-enables your account.
 ```
 ### Control TipBot Behavior On Your Subreddit
 If you are a moderator of a subreddit, and would like to tipping to your sub, use the `subreddit` command.
 For example, for me to activate tipping on my /r/banano_tipbot subreddit, I send a PM to the bot saying: